 If you require further information about how the German Finance Ministry handles personal data, or if you have questions or complaints, please contact our data protection officer directly:

 Telephone : +49 (0)30 18 682 3208

 Use of personal data for Finance Ministry events

 You can register for events via an online registration form.
-We use event marketing software by eyepin.
-As stipulated by law, we have concluded an agreement with eyepin on the processing of personal data.
+We use event marketing software by Eyepin.
+As stipulated by law, we have concluded an agreement with Eyepin on the processing of personal data.
 The link to the online form can be found on the invitation to the event.
 Data collected in the course of registration for a given event will be deleted after the event is over.
 If you simply register for one event you will not receive invitations to further events.

 You can enter your details in our address book at http://www.bundesfinanzministerium.de/Web/DE/Ministerium/Veranstaltungen/veranstaltungen.html.
-We use eyepin’s event marketing tool to collect these data, as well.
+We use Eyepin’s event marketing tool to collect this data as well.
 By registering, you consent to your personal data being saved in our address book and used for the purpose of inviting you to Finance Ministry events.

 Protection of minors

 If you are under 18 years of age, please do not send us any personal data without the consent of your parent or guardian.
-We do not request any personal data from minors, nor do we knowingly collect such data.
+We do not request any personal data from children or juveniles, nor do we knowingly collect such data.

 Please click here (only in German) to review the data stored for your newsletter subscription.
 You will need the e-mail address which you used to subscribe to the newsletter.

 Please click here (only in German) to find out where to check on any internet browser whether cookies are being used, and what they contain.
 You can find detailed information on data protection on the website of the Federal Commissioner for Data Protection and Freedom of Information (only in German) and on the website of the Federal Office for Information Security.